Why is it that dogs love terrible smells so much?

-You should brush your dog’s teeth this way once a week.
+You should brush your dog’s teeth once a week.
 But if you haven’t brushed your dog’s teeth regularly up til now, then once a week may be too much at first — so start with every 2 to 3 weeks instead.

 If your dog simply won’t tolerate having a finger brush inside his mouth, then try rubbing your dog’s teeth with a washcloth.
-Every little bit helps!
+Every little bit helps.

 Other Ways To Remove Dog Smell

 In addition to the links I’ve included above, here are some other helpful resources with dog odor remover tips for your pet… and your home:

 - How To Get Rid Of Dog Smell In Your House

 - Ways To Make Your Dog Smell Better